ros-navigation/docs.nav2.org/docs/getting_started/build_and_install/docker_installation.md

     - [Docker Engine](https://docs.docker.com/engine/install)
     - [Dockerfile reference](https://docs.docker.com/engine/reference/builder)

-!!! warning

-    The branch naming schema for Nav2 is organized by ROS distro, while the default branch for Rolling is `main`.

 Once your system is setup, you can build the Nav2 Dockerfile from the root of the repo: